peri-7/cv_project_saliency/README.md

 > **SAM is the plumbing odd-one-out.** Its timm encoder uses windowed attention and
 > keeps features as spatial `[B, H, W, C]` with no CLS token, so `SamViT` just permutes
 > to channels-first.
-The other four ViT-Bs are token-sequence models (`[B, 1+N, C]` with
+The rest of the ViT-Bs are token-sequence models (`[B, 1+N, C]`)
-> a CLS token) and will need a token→grid reshape plus CLS-drop — so those four wrappers
+> that need a token→grid reshape plus prefix-token drop, so those wrappers are
-> will be near-copies of each other (factor a shared ViT base when adding them).
-Note
+> near-copies of each other over a shared pattern.
+Two carry extra plumbing:
-> DINOv2 is patch-14, so 480×640 needs care (not divisible by 14); the others are
+> **DINOv2 is patch-14**, so 480×640 isn't divisible by 14 — the input is cropped to
-> patch-16 and clean.
+> 476×630 (a clean 34×45 grid) before patch embedding. **DINOv3 is patch-16** (so no
+> crop, clean 30×40 grid) but inserts **register tokens** between CLS and the patch
+> tokens, so instead of dropping one leading token it keeps the *last* `H_p·W_p` tokens.
+> The supervised ViT, MAE, and CLIP are plain patch-16 with a single CLS token.

 ## Approach